 In discussion, it is the most important section of your article.
-Here you get the chance sell your data.
+Here you get the chance to sell your data.
 Make the discussion corresponding to the results, but do not reiterate the results.
 Often should begin with a brief summary of the main scientific findings (not experimental results).

-The following components should be covered in discussion: How do your results relate to the original question or objectives outlined in the Introduction section (what)? ${\mathrm{Do}}$ you provide interpretation scientifically for each of your results or findings presented (why)?
+In brief, the following components should be covered in discussion: How do your results relate to the original question or objectives outlined in the Introduction section (what/how)?
+Do you provide interpretation scientifically for each of your results or findings presented (why)?
 Are your results consistent with what other investigators have reported (what else)?
 Or are there any differences?